OpenGlobalMind/ogm-wiki/Projects/Jerry's Nuggets/Introducing My Contrarians.md

 As you'll see in this short series, Contrarians are masters of [[Rethink Constraints|rethinking constraints]].
 They are also the foundations of [[Design from Trust]].

 A confession or warning: only one of the five Contrarians I profiled in this talk is a woman; the rest are oldish white men.
-In part this is because I chose the stories I knew best from among my larger collection of Contrarians, and also was biased toward the few that I've met in person.
+In part this is because I chose the stories I knew best from among my larger collection of Contrarians, and also I was biased toward the few that I've met in person.

 If you read this far, a treat: In [my online Brain](https://www.jerrysbrain.com/), you'll find all my Contrarians [here](https://bra.in/4jrdQp), where you can see them in their greater context.

 ---
-This article is cross-posted on Substack [here](), Medium [here]() and LinkedIn [here]().
+This article is cross-posted on Substack [here](https://rethinkconstraints.substack.com/p/introducing-my-contrarians), Medium [here](https://jerrymichalski.medium.com/introducing-my-contrarians-392f98bf568e) and LinkedIn [here](https://www.linkedin.com/pulse/introducing-my-contrarians-jerry-michalski-cw54c).
 It's also [here](https://bra.in/6j9omR) in my Brain.